Baptism

 What is baptism?

 Baptism is one of the most joyful moments in the life of our church.
 It’s a celebration of God’s love and a way of welcoming someone—whether a baby, a child, or an adult—into the family of faith.
 It marks the beginning of a journey with Christ and with the whole church community.
-At Stockbridge Church, we treat each baptism with warmth, care and genuine delight.

 What does baptism mean for children and families?